Weijian-li/Food_Recommendation/README.md

 # food_rec
-build a food recommendation system
+This repo contains my work on building a food recommendation system.
+It's currently an ongoing project.
+I'll keep updating it.